About the USS Providence SSN-719

 A typical naval nuclear-powered propulsion plant.

-The steam generated in the Steam Generator then enters the Engine Room.
+The steam generated in the Steam Generator enters the Engine Room.
 Some of the steam is used to spin the Turbo Generators, which produce all the electrical power used by the submarine and to recharge the submarine’s batteries.
 The rest of the steam is used to spin the Main Engine turbines.
-From there the steam enters the Main Condensers, which use sea water to cool the steam back into water, where it is pumped back to the Steam Generators and reused.
+After either turbine, the steam passes through the Main Condensers, which use sea water to cool the steam back into water, which in turn is pumped back to the Steam Generators and reused.

 The ME’s connect to the Reduction Gears, which lower the torque from high RPM’s to low RPM’s.
-The Reduction Gear is connected to the main propeller shaft through a Clutch, which can disconnect the shaft from the gears and connect it to the battery powered Emergency Propulsion Motor (EPM) in an emergency, such as a reactor scram.
+The Reduction Gear is connected to the main propeller shaft through a Clutch, which can disconnect the shaft from the gears and allow the shaft to be connected to the battery powered Emergency Propulsion Motor (EPM) in an emergency, such as a reactor scram.

 On its way through the aft hull of the submarine, the shaft passes through the Thrust Block.
-This in turn is connected directly to the interior of the submarine hull and is the point where the actual thrust of the screw pushes against the hull, producing forward momentum, so the screw does not actually press against the hull itself, causing friction, noise and wear.
+This in turn is connected directly to the interior of the submarine hull and is the point where the actual thrust of the screw is transferred to the hull, producing forward momentum, so the screw does not actually press against the hull itself, causing friction, noise and wear.

 The submarine Battery, a DC storage battery, provides emergency power in case of loss of electrical power through a reactor casualty or loss of the Turbo Generators.
 Power from the Battery can be used to directly power the EPM and, through the DC to AC Motor Generators, the reactor Coolant Pumps.
 The Battery is meant as a temporary solution until the submarine’s Emergency Diesel Generator can be started, which required the submarine to be at periscope depth or on the surface.